JakuJ/bootable-stuff/README.md

 **Work in progress.**

-This repository contains an x86 bootloader and kernel written from scratch.
+This repository contains a custom bootloader and an x86_64 kernel written, both written from scratch.

-The main goal is to learn x86 assembly and OS/kernel programming.

 ![current state](docs/current.gif)

-## Running
+# Running

-Install these dependencies:
+Make sure you have the required dependencies:

 - nasm
+- QEMU (qemu-system-x86_64)
+- i386-elf-g++
+- i386-elf-ld
-- qemu-system-x86_64
+- x86_64-elf-g++
-- i386-elf-gcc
+- x86_64-elf-ld

 Then

 ```
-make run
+make qemu64
 ```

 to build the image and boot it in QEMU.

-## Features
+# Features

 - Bootloader
     - [x] Protected mode
-    - [ ] Long mode?
+    - [x] Long mode
+    - [x] SSE, AVX (see: notes)
     - [ ] Compiling for both 32-bit and 64-bit?
 - VGA controller
     - [x] Printing text to the screen